Opinion | A parting-shot Supreme Court nomination smacks of being a ruthless political game

 Ginsburg’s ideological proclivities were not unknown.
-(One of the Senate’s three holdouts, North Carolina’s Jesse Helms (R), argued that she would support the right to abortion and “is likely to uphold the homosexual agenda.”)
+(One of the Senate’s three holdouts, North Carolina’s Jesse Helms, argued that she would support the right to abortion and “is likely to uphold the homosexual agenda.”)
 But in 1993, such ideological considerations were generally outweighed by an institutional norm.

 Republican senators such as the one I worked for (Dan Coats of Indiana) thought that presidents, as a rule, deserved deference to their judicial choices.
 The Senate’s role, as Federalist No. 76 defined it, was to prevent “the appointment of unfit characters from State prejudice, from family connection, from personal attachment, or from a view to popularity.”
 The confirmation process focused on professional fitness and judicial temperament rather than ideology.
 And by those standards, Ginsburg was a brilliant choice.